FAQs for Microsoft Azure Information Protection app for iOS and Android

 What credentials should I use to sign in to this app?

-If your organization already has AD RMS on-premises (with the mobile device extension) or uses the Azure Rights Management service, you can use your credentials to sign in.
-If not, you can sign up for a free new account by using the Azure Information Protection page.
+If your organization already has AD RMS on-premises (with the mobile device extension) or uses Azure Information Protection, use your work credentials to sign in.

 Can I sign up for the free account with my personal email address, such as a Hotmail or Gmail account?